 (In this example we have changed some details to protect confidentiality)

-Mrs F died in 2017 leaving a will which appointed her three children as executors and which distributed her estate equally between them.
+Mrs F died leaving a will which appointed her three children as executors and which distributed her estate equally between them.
 Her husband had died many years before and left his entire estate to her.
 Her assets comprised her house worth £650,000, a portfolio of investments held with the stockbroker worth £400,000, an extensive collection of antiques in her home and various National Savings accounts and building society accounts.
 The total value of the net estate was just over £1.2m.

 One of Mrs F’s children (Mr G) was recently retired and was able to devote time to dealing with the estate.
 He was, however, concerned about the potential complexity of the Inheritance Tax position and wanted to ensure that the estate benefited fully from all available reliefs.